UKDanceBlue/monorepo/README.md

    [an extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 3. Set up docker according to VSCode's [guide](https://code.visualstudio.com/docs/devcontainers/containers#_installation)
-4. Reopen this repository in the dev container
+4. Reopen this repository in the dev container (note: on windows you should try and clone the repository into a folder in WSL or a docker volume for performance reasons)
+5. Copy all `.env.example` files and remove the `.example` extension, then fill in the values

 Alternatively you can set up your own Postgres database and then install the repository like a normal Typescript monorepo, but I personally recommend using a